New Year, New Room: Why it’s a Perfect Time to Give Your Meeting Rooms a Health Check

 1. Safety concerns aren’t going away

 Re-evaluating the way employees launch and manage meetings has greatly influenced the way offices are set up.
 Make a note of how many remotes and panels each room holds.
 Are the blinds controlled by an iPad, the TV by a Crestron remote and the lights by a Cisco Touch10 panel?
-Consider integrating each of these meeting room products into a single panel or remote.
+Consider integrating each of these meeting room products into a single panel or remote with the Cisco Touch 10 Wall Mount.

 If employees can enter the meeting room and control everything with a single touch, their chances of spreading or picking up germs is greatly reduced, a concern on many people’s minds over the past several years.
 Of course, the simplicity achieved by integrating remotes is a huge bonus.
 No more struggling with technology to launch a meeting!